 What Influences Air Quality?

-Certain emissions (from cars, energy plants, etc.) are subject to reductions or caps mandated by state, federal, and international laws and obligations.
-Regulations on emission rates need to be tightened periodically to maintain air quality when economic activity increases.
+Certain emissions (from cars, coal plants, etc.) are subject to reductions or caps mandated by state, federal, and international laws and obligations.
+Regulations on emission rates need to be tightened periodically to maintain air quality when economic activity increases or when it becomes clear that older standards are no longer adequate.
 Regulations limiting air pollutant emissions to a certain amount per year can maintain air quality at a given level even during periods of growth.

 What is the State's Role?

-Air quality standards are established by the federal government and have been a significant factor in the steady improvements in air quality the U.S. has seen in recent decades.
+Air quality standards are established by the federal government via the Clean Air Act and are the main factor behind the steady improvements in air quality the U.S. has seen since the law was first passed in 1970.
 The Virginia Department of Environmental Quality is charged with enforcing these federal standards in the Commonwealth.

 What Can Citizens Do?